The Panel Editor

 Panels created with the Panel Editor allow you to place images to represent Turnouts, Sensors, Signal Heads, Signal Masts, trackwork, etc.

-If you'd like to see animated clinics that show how each of these things are actually done on the computer screen, please see Dick Bronson's clinics page.
+For clinics showing how each of these things are actually done on the computer screen, please see the JMRI Clinics page.

 Contents of the Panel Editor